vzerkin/empire-trunc/empy/README.txt

 in your .bashrc or equivalent, place these lines:

-PYTHONPATH=$PYTHONPATH:<path_to_empire>/empy
+PYTHONPATH=$PYTHONPATH:<path_to_empire>
 export PYTHONPATH

+Note this should point to the directory *containing* empy, not to empy itself.

-Alternate installation via distutils should be available soon
+Alternate installation via distutils may become available soon